 Ingredients:

-- Lemon Balm Leaves: Use 1 tablespoon of dried leaves or 2 tablespoons of fresh leaves.
+- Lemon Balm Leaves: 1 tablespoon dried leaves or 2 tablespoons fresh leaves

-- Sweetener (Optional): Add honey, sugar, or agave to taste.
+- Sweetener (optional): Honey, sugar, or agave, to taste

 Instructions:

-- Place fresh or dried lemon balm leaves in a tea strainer or tea ball, then set it in your teacup.
+- Put fresh or dried lemon balm leaves into a tea strainer or tea ball, then place it into your teacup.

-- Pour hot water over the leaves and let it steep for 5–10 minutes.
+- Add hot water to the leaves and steep for 5–10 minutes.

-- Remove the tea strainer and sweeten it with honey, sugar, or agave, if desired.
+- Discard the tea strainer and sweeten it with honey, sugar, or agave if you’d like.

 Lemon Balm Sun Tea: